-This course provides the opportunity for independent practice teaching in a diverse classroom in order to utilize the knowledge, attitudes, and skills necessary to demonstrate competency in the Florida Educator Accomplished Practices.
+This course provides the opportunity for independent practice teaching in a diverse classroom in order to utilize the knowledge, attitudes, and skills necessary to demonstrate competency in the Florida Educator Accomplished Practices and Marzano evaluation.
 Besides attending their assigned placements, student teachers are also required to participate in bi-weekly seminars designed to assist in transferring the knowledge and skills learned in the university classroom and during field placements.
 A minimum of 525 hours of field experience required.
+This course can be taken in lieu of ESE 580/ESE 540 combination.